 ‘Don’t sit on the furniture’

-Killer Sofa is a 2019 New Zealand horror feature film about a killer reclining chair that becomes enchanted by a girl and starts committing crimes of passion.
+Killer Sofa is a 2019 New Zealand horror feature film about a recliner that becomes enchanted by an attractive young woman leading to crimes of passion

 Written and directed by Bernie Rao, the movie was originally titled My Lover My Lazy Boy but has been retitled by distributors but with reference to a sofa rather than a chair.
 The Midnight Shepherd Productions film stars Jordan Rivers, Piimio Mei, Jed Brophy and Sarah Munn.